nudge/HackYourFuture-JS1/Week2/README.md

 ## Statements & Expressions

-Statements do something.

-Statements end in a semicolon `;`.

-Expressions reduce down to a value.

-We had a quick glimpse at expressions last week:
+We had a quick glimpse of statements and expressions last week, take this example:
 ```javascript
 const str1 = new String('Hello ');
 const str2 = new String('World');